UtkuAltnkaya/HeroOfTheArena/README.md

   https://gcc.gnu.org/
   ```

-### Installation
+### Installation and Compiling

 _You can download and install the game from our website.
 You can also run the game with a compiler.
-For this, clone our project and create objects for the game with the "make" command, and after the objects are created, it is enough to open the game with the "make run" command._
+For this, clone our project and create object files using Makefile commands._

 -  <a href="">Download</a>